fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

    The main bread and butter combo for D.Dark.
 You have to dash in with the 5MP as otherwise when you cancel into `Dark Knife`, the opponent will be too far away.

 !!! quote "j.HP/j.HK, dash-in 5MP > 5HK > (In Corner, 4MK) > Dark Knife"
-   Similar to the combo before but is a bit more finnicky and spacing dependent.
+   Similar to the combo before but is a bit more finicky and spacing dependent.
 You'll want to be closer to your opponent, but too close and you'll either jump too far back or otherwise jump over the opponent.
 If the opponent is more than a half screen away, you'll mostly likely need to jump straight up instead of back.

 !!! quote "Dark Hold > EX-Prominence"
     A potential route to take if you land a full screen Dark Wire.
 The opponent gets to stumble into EX-Prominence and is one of the few times you'll get to combo into it.